These gorgeous hidden sanctuaries near Singapore offer the ultimate seclusion for some much-needed downtime

 Ayana Resort And Spa, Bali, Indonesia

 What can one anticipate from a resort that sits on almost 100 hectares of land?
-Now, don’t hold your breath, but that’s the size of Ayana Resort and Spa.
-And it’s also Bali’s one and only fully-integrated resort that’s home to three hotel properties, 19 restaurants and bars, 12 swimming pools and an astounding 15 wedding venues.
+Ayana Resort and Spa. is Bali’s one and only fully-integrated resort that’s home to three hotel properties, 19 restaurants and bars, 12 swimming pools and an astounding 15 wedding venues.
 Perched above Jimbaran Bay and a mere 30-minute drive from Ngurah Rai International Airport, the resort offers three distinct properties for its visitors: Ayana Resort and Spa, Rimba Jimbaran Bali and The Villas.
 While the former two are better suited for those travelling with friends and family, the latter offers the most lavish and dreamy setting for couples on romantic escapades.
 Want to take your vacation up a notch?
 Explore the scenic island of Flores by hopping onto Ayana Lako di’a, a 9-bedroom traditional Phinisi sailing yacht that houses 6 international restaurants, a private pier, two main swimming pools, a kid’s pool and kid’s club.

 Capella Ubud, Bali